Herpes genitalis is a viral disease caused by the virus Herpes simplex type-2 (HSV-2) but also by type-1 (HSV-1),

-Relatively new drug therapies, consisting of drugs such as Acyclovir and other similar drug regimens can be given to hasten the course of the disease and to suppress the reemergence of the
+Relatively new drug therapies, consisting of drugs such as acyclovir or subsequently improved drugs such as famcyclovir or valacyclovir can be given to hasten the course of the disease, to alleviate the symptoms and to suppress the reemergence of the

-they cannot eliminate the virus which remains in the body for
+they cannot eliminate the virus entirely, which remains in the body for

 Prevention of all sexually transmitted diseases lies primarily in avoiding and eliminating sexual contact with an infected